Web Design Navigation Best Practices & Examples

 Consider staying away from hidden menus and following other web design navigation best practices - at least on the desktop version of your website.
 Allow your visitors to see a few, clear navigation options at all times, wherever they are on your site.
 Your audience will appreciate it and your pages visited per session should improve.

-4 Creative Website Navigation Examples That Offer an Alternative to Hamburger Menu Navigation
+4 Creative Website Navigation Examples That Offer An Alternative To Hamburger Menu Navigation

 The hamburger menu has been a common and best website navigation choice for responsive web design over the past several years, but there are a few more website navigation examples that follow web design navigation best practices and are shining a new light on website menus.
 Below, we’ll showcase four sites that are doing a great job using alternatives to the hamburger menu navigation.